needle-mirror/com.unity.performance.profile-analyzer/Documentation~/thread-summary.md

 |**Selected**|The number of threads selected in the data set.
 To add more threads use the **Thread** button in the [Filters pane](filtering-system.html/#thread-window).|
 |**Graph Scale**|Select a scale for the plot.
 You can choose from:<br/> **Median frame time**<br/>**Upper quartile of frame time**</br>**Max frame time**.|

 At the bottom of the pane, there is a summary of the median run time of the current filtered threads with a box and whisker plot of them.
-You can use these graphs to analyze on what threads the most time is spent.
+You can use these graphs to analyze which threads Unity spends the most time on.